virtualsquare/virtualsquare.github.io/tutorials/vdebasics.md

 * .... and many others

-Note: In order to preserve the backwards compatibility with vde2, a pathname is a legal UVDEL.
+Note: In order to preserve the backwards compatibility with vde2, a pathname is a legal VNL.
 The path `/a/b/c/d` is equivalent to
 `vde:///a/b/c/d`

 ### The `vde_plug` tool

 `vde_plug` connects two plugins in two different ways:

-* when `vde_plug` has two UVDEL arguments it connects them directly:
+* when `vde_plug` has two VNL arguments it connects them directly:

   `vdeplug foo://... bar://...`